 Now that we’ve covered some of the common sources of fire damage, it’s important to talk about the impact of fire damage.
 There are generally going to be three main types of damage that you have to deal with as a result of a fire, all of which can ruin different parts of your home.

-Fire Damage: This may be a bit confusing, as all three of these types of damage are under the greater umbrella of fire damage.
+This may be a bit confusing, as all three of these types of damage are under the greater umbrella of fire damage.
 However, part of this includes the actual damage the fire does to your home, like charring, blacking, or disintegrating various parts of the home.
 Note that depending on the duration of the fire as well as the original material, fire damage may render some belongings or parts of a home unsalvageable.

-The reason that smoke smell can be so difficult to get rid of is that these particles tend to get stuck in the carpet or on other surfaces, either requiring a thorough cleaning or removal and replacement.
+The reason that smoke smell can be so difficult to get rid of is that these particles tend to get stuck in the carpet or on other surfaces.
+This requires a thorough cleaning or removal and replacement.
 Simply letting this go and trying to live with it to save money isn’t a viable option, either.
 Byproducts of the smoke and soot can easily lead to respiratory issues as well as irritation of the skin and eyes.
 The main reason for this is that these byproducts, caused by different materials like plastics, fabrics, and carpet burning, are dangerous when exposed to the body.

 The Fire Damage Restoration Process

 This can help before the professionals start using their industrial tools.
 Beyond this, though, you don’t want to do too much else.
-For example, it’s important to wash any bedding, clothing, or items exposed to smoke, but this might be better left to professionals to avoid damaging your machine.
+For example, it’s important to wash any bedding, clothing, or items exposed to smoke.
+However, this might be better left to professionals to avoid damaging your machine.

 Choosing Your Fire Damage Restoration Services

 Every single one of these steps is essential for making your house safe again after a fire.
-However, in order to execute this properly, it’s essential to make sure that you are putting these tasks in the hands of a company that you can trust to get the job done.
+However, to execute this properly, it’s essential to make sure that you are putting these tasks in the hands of a company that you can trust to get the job done.
 There are several factors that you need to account for in this regard.

-After a fire, exposure to smoke and soot can lead to health issues, so you want to make sure that your fire restoration professionals are staying protected and being thorough to ensure that these issues don’t stay after the work is completed.
+After a fire, exposure to smoke and soot can lead to health issues.
+So you want to make sure that your fire restoration professionals are staying protected and being thorough.
+This will ensure that these issues don’t stay after the experts have completed the work.
 The best way to guarantee this is to take a close look at the insurance and licenses that they have.
 This will help protect you and your property in case complaints arise during the process.

 You want to go with a company that can get started the fastest or provides the lowest price.
 However, this can lead to fly-by-night services that don’t do the job properly or completely.
 Be sure to avoid this by being patient and asking for references from customers.
-In addition, if you see a company asking for a large down-payment, it’s good to be skeptical.
+In addition, if you see a company asking for a large down payment, it’s good to be skeptical.